3rd-Eden/npmjs/README.md

 options to customize the npm registry client.
 The following options are supported:

 - `registry` The URL of the npm registry.
 Defaults to Nodejitsu's mirror.
-- `logs` URL of the download logs service.
+- `stats` URL of the download stats service.
 Defaults to npm's API server.
 - `mirrors` Array of mirrors to use when a registry is down.
 - `maxdelay` Maximum delay for exponential back off.
 - `mindelay` Minimum delay for exponential back off.